-Minor in Environmental Science: The Minor in Environmental Science is approved.
-AC: 04/07/1997 Minor in Environmental Studies: The minor in Environmental Studies is approved with contingencies.
-AC: 03/06/1995 Minor in Film and Television: The Minor in Film and Television is approved.
-AC: 12/02/1996 Minor in Irish Studies: The Minor in Irish Studies is approved.
-AC: 05/17/2000 Minor in Italian Studies: The minor in Italian Studies is approved.
-AC: 05/13/1998 Minor in Jazz Performance: The minor in Jazz Performance was approved.
-AC: 05/01/1995 Minor in Judaic Studies: The minor in Judaic Studies was approved subject to rewording to read "Final decisions concerning courses to be counted towards the minor would be made by the program's steering committee upon recommendation of the Program Director.
-AC: 04/01/1996 Latin American/Caribbean Studies Minor: Changes in the capstone course and the allowing of Spanish, French, or Portuguese were approved.
-AC: 03/06/1995 Minor in Legal Studies: The Minor in Legal Studies is approved.
-AC: 02/02/1998 Minor in Marine Science: The Minor in Marine Science was approved.
-AC: 05/01/1995 Academic Minor in Studies in Peace and Justice: The minor program will consist of fifteen credits.
+Minor in Film and Television:

+The Minor in Film and Television is approved.

+Minor in Irish Studies:

+The Minor in Irish Studies is approved.

+Minor in Italian Studies:

+The minor in Italian Studies is approved.

+Minor in Jazz Performance:

+The minor in Jazz Performance was approved.

+Minor in Judaic Studies:

+The minor in Judaic Studies was approved subject to rewording to read "Final decisions concerning courses to be counted towards the minor would be made by the program's steering committee upon recommendation of the Program Director.

+Latin American/Caribbean Studies Minor:

+Changes in the capstone course and the allowing of Spanish, French, or Portuguese were approved.

+Minor in Legal Studies:

+The Minor in Legal Studies is approved.

+Academic Minor in Studies in Peace and Justice:

+The minor program will consist of fifteen credits.
 There will be an initial required course, to be offered once a year ("Introduction to the Study of Peace and Justice").
 Students will then choose three elective courses relevant to the focus of the program and chosen under the guidance of the Program Director.
 A final "Integrating Seminar" will provide each participant with the opportunity to integrate his or her major with the perspectives of the program.
 (Although the proposers intend to offer the Integrating seminar only every other year, it was the consensus of the UCC that there should be institutional commitment to the program to enable it to be offered yearly to meet the needs of the students in the program.)